aptech/docs/docs/CR-rndBinomial.rst

 ::

-    //Simulate the number of successes from 1024 trials,
+    // Simulate the number of successes from 1024 trials,
-    //each of which have a 40% chance of success, 3 times n = 1024;
+    // each of which have a 40% chance of success, 3 times n = 1024;
     p = 0.4;

-    //Pass in seed as optional final input argument
+    // Pass in seed as optional final input argument
-    //and return state vector as second output
+    // and return state vector as second output
     { k, state } = rndBinomial(3, 1, n, p, 7345);

 After the code above, k should equal: